 The Documentation Gap

+Jitsi’s official docs covered basics.
+Production deployments (recording, multiple video bridges, authentication, SRTP) required stitching together GitHub issues, stale forum threads, and half-updated blog posts.
 I was deploying Jitsi for projects and kept hitting the same walls.
-Each time I figured something out, I wrote it down.
-Eventually those notes became Easy Jitsi.
+Each time I solved something, I wrote it down.
+Those notes became Easy Jitsi.

 Starting Small